joe-getcouragenow/shared/doc/LANG.md

 ## Solutions:

-All Documents are indexed, so that all the Team can concurently work from anywhere.
+All Documents are indexed, so that all the team can concurently work from anywhere.

 Documents are transcribed into the Teams lanuguage, and also other actors' languages.